 Ontario’s reptiles and amphibians are becoming increasingly rare.
 In fact, three quarters (18 of 24) of Ontario’s reptile species are listed as species at risk.
-One of the most important things you can do to help conserve these species is to report observations of these animals to monitoring programs such as the Ontario Turtle Tally and the Ontario Reptile & Amphibian Atlas.
+One of the most important things you can do to help conserve these species is to report observations of these animals to monitoring programs such as the Ontario Turtle Tally and the Herps of Ontario project on iNaturalist.

 The Ontario Turtle Tally was established by the Adopt-a-Pond program at the Toronto Zoo to monitor the health of turtle populations.
 Visit their website for information on amphibians and reptiles and their habitats, reports sightings of frogs & turtles, and more!

 Have you helped a turtle in some way?
 Please tell us about it here: Conservation Actions